xmikos/dotfiles/README.md

 What's included?
 ----------------

-- _dotfiles-sync_ - script for simple installation and update of dotfiles
+- __dotfiles-sync__ - script for simple installation and update of dotfiles
-- _diffcolor_ - script for colorization of unified diff output (you can use `diffcolor` same as `diff -u`)
+- __diffcolor__ - script for colorization of unified diff output (you can use `diffcolor` same as `diff -u`)
 - Basic configuration files for _bash_, _readline_, _git_ and _mutt_
-- Complex _vim_ configuration which makes Vim adhere to Common User Access (CUA) interface standard (make Vim behave like Notepad! ;-))
+- Complex __vim__ configuration which makes Vim adhere to Common User Access (CUA) interface standard (make Vim behave like Notepad! ;-))

-  Some features:
+  Some Vim features:
     - sensible basic Vim settings
     - nice 256-color scheme which looks good on transparent terminals
     - standard Windows-like keybindings (Ctrl-C/Ctrl-V/Ctrl-X,